R2RGEN: Real-to-Real 3D Data Generation for Spatially Generalized Manipulation: Approach

-Finally, we apply a random transformation $\boldsymbol{{\rm T}}_e$ on the environment $\widetilde{P}^e$ for all frames, which simulates the viewpoint change of robot.
+\textbf{Base augmentation:} We augment the base position and orientation $\boldsymbol{{\rm B}}_a$ to $\hat{\boldsymbol{{\rm B}}}_a$ using transformation $\boldsymbol{{\rm T}}_b$, which simulates the viewpoint change of robot.
+With the augmented end-effector pose and arm base in WCS, the joint angles of robot's arm can be solved using Inverse Kinematics in BCS.
+In this way, the complete arm pointcloud $\widetilde{P}_t^a$ can be acquired through:

+where $\mathcal{U}$ converts the robotic arm's URDF model into corresponding pointcloud in BCS based on joint angles solved by IK, and then transforms this pointcloud to WCS using $\hat{\boldsymbol{\mathrm{B}}}_a$.

+Finally, we obtain the augmented pointcloud $\hat{P}_t$ as the combination of object, environment and arm pointclouds.
 An algorithm diagram of the group-wise augmentation pipeline is detailed in Appendix \ref{sec:alg}.
 For bimanual manipulation, we additionally introduce constraints to ensure the generated demonstrations executable.
 Refer to Appendix \ref{sec:bimanual} for more details on bimanual tasks.